ALT-F4-LLC/fem-bsda-presentation/slides.md

 }
 </style>

-# Backend Systems Design: Architecture
+# Introduction to Backend Architectures

 Learn about **architectural** backend design principles, challenges, real-world applications, while offering a detailed understanding of when and how to implement them.